BabylonJS/OldDocumentationSite/content/How_To/Physics/Compounds.md

 ![Skull](/img/how_to/physics/skull.jpg)
 The skull is an interesting shape to try to compound and you can see it in all its magnificence [here](https://www.babylonjs-playground.com/#UKNERM#0)

-It is roughly composed of a sphere for most of it with a box around the jaw area, with a bit of work involved to position the sphere and box as well as possible.
+It is roughly composed of a sphere for most of it with a box around the jaw area, with a bit of work involved to position the sphere and box as best as possible.
 The skull is compounded to these two covering meshes.

 ![Compound Skull](/img/how_to/physics/greenSkull.jpg)